GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 1. Log into the AWS Console and navigate to S3.
 To do this, you can use the search bar to search for s3.
 ![navigation](aws_screenshots/navigate_s3.PNG)

 2. For your new task, you’ll ultimately create **2 buckets**.
-The goal of three buckets is to separate data records based on the phase (and thereby reduce confusion).
-The three buckets are:
+The goal of 2 buckets is to separate data records based on the phase (and thereby reduce confusion).
+The 2 buckets are:

     1. `yourtask-yourName-month-year-pilot`
 		- this stage is for testing the task and running the initial batch of participants (usually ~20-30 individuals)